bcherry/adequatelygood/originalposts/overwritingsettimeout.md

     __originals = undefined;

-That's it!
 This snippet will smooth out that inconsistency in Internet Explorer, and allow you to proceed with whatever overrides or replacements you need on those methods.
 No need to use `{@class=js}var` again in the future, so you can avoid the hoisting pains.
 I've tested this in IE6, 7, 8, and 9, as well as Chrome, Safari, Firefox 3/4, and Opera, all on Mac and Windows, and it's rock-solid.

+## Update!
+A Better Solution

+After further investigation, helped by many including @angusTweets and @kangax, I have fully uncovered the problem in IE, with an extremely simple and safe solution.

+It turns out that the problem is not always present.
+For instance, open up a brand new, blank window in IE7 or IE8, and try the following in the JS console:

+    @@@js
+    window.setTimeout = 1;
+    setTimeout; // 1
+    setTimeout = 2; // 2

+But then, try this instead (again, in a fresh window):

+    @@@js
+    setTimeout;
+    window.setTimeout = 1;
+    setTimeout; // {...}
+    window.setTimeout; // 1
+    setTimeout = 1; // Error

+So what's going on here?
+Well, I've come up with a solid theory.

+Initially, the property `setTimeout` exists on the `prototype` of `window`, not on `window` itself.
+So, when you ask for `window.setTimeout`, it actually traverses one step on the prototype chain to resolve the reference.
+Similarly, when you ask for `setTimeout`, it traverses down the scope chain, then to `window`, then down the prototype chain to resolve the reference.

+I suspect that IE has a built-in optimization where it automatically caches the resolution of implied globals that are discovered all the way down on the prototype of the global object.
+It would have good reason to do so, as these are commonly requested references, and traversing that chain is costly.
+However, it must be setting this reference as read-only, since it's just a caching optimization.
+This has the unfortunate side-effect of causing an exception to be thrown when attempting to assign to the reference by using it as an lvalue.
+The only way to kill this new reference is by using `var` in the global scope, but this puts us in the hoisting problem.
+What to do?

+Assuming this theory is correct, there's actually a simple solution.
+To prevent this "optimization", we simply need to move the reference one step up the chain, directly onto `window`.
+Luckily, this is quite easy:

+    @@@js
+    window.setTimeout = window.setTimeout;

+That's it!
+Assuming you've done this __before__ any reference to `setTimeout` on its own, this will move the reference and completely avoid this problem.
+You may now safely assign to `setTimeout` without using `var`.
+This works because `window.setTimeout`, when used as an lvalue (on the left side of the assignment), does not walk the prototype chain, but on the right side, it does.
+So this will always pull a property out of the prototype chain and put it right on the object.
+Incidentally, IE exhibits the same problem with every other property on the window prototype, and the same solution will fix them.
+You can easily find the other properties, but a few of them are `alert`, `attachEvent`, `scrollTo`, `blur`, and many others.

+This solution has been tested in all browsers, has no side effects, and is wonderfully simple.
+It's always nice when things work out that way.